Referendum, www.ch.ch.

 1 August 1291 still has a mythical sound and is even the country’s official date of birth.
 Three “Orte” – namely Schwytz, Uri and Unterwalden – allied and confirmed their alliance with an oath (Eid).
 Hence the name “Eidgenossen.”
 The label canton dates from the sixteenth century.
 These alliances and oaths were common practice across Europe.

-What makes this alliance so special is the continuity and gradually further expansion with other “Orte” (Glarus and Appenzeller) and cities (Bern, Lucerne, Basel, Schaffhausen, Zurich, Freiburg, Solothurn, Zug) until 1513.
+What makes this alliance so unique is the continuity and gradually further expansion with other “Orte” (Glarus and Appenzeller) and cities (Bern, Lucerne, Basel, Schaffhausen, Zurich, Freiburg, Solothurn, Zug) until 1513.

 Whether the “Orte” joined the cities (allies from 1351 onward) or vice versa is irrelevant.
 The fact is that the “Eidgenossenschaft” of thirteen cantons existed in 1513 as a loose federation with often different (economic) interests and religions (from 1525).

-In the “Orte” (farming communities without urban structures), decisions were taken by general meetings of (male) citizens during the thirteenth and fourteenth centuries.
+In the “Orte” (farming communities without urban structures), decisions were made at general meetings of (male) citizens in the Landsgemeinde.

 Citizens of Glarus on the Zaunplatz in Glarus (Bild Archive/Museum of Glarus)